Agricultural Business, Agronomy minor, 2009

 Ag Education, 2007

-James grew up on a dairy farm in SE MN and graduated from UWRF in 2007.
-After college, James worked for four years for the American Jersey Cattle Association traveling the U.S. as a type appraiser and area representative.
-For the past two years, Leah has worked within the AI industry and currently serves as the U.S. Jersey Marketing Manager with Genex Cooperative.
-James also farms with her husband, Jason, in Mineral Point, WI, where they have a herb of 125 cows.
-James shares that the diversity of courses and networking opportunities that were available throughout her undergraduate studies, built relationships and valuable industry connections that have helped her in her career.
+Leah grew up on a dairy farm in Southeast Minnesota and graduated from UWRF in 2007.
+After college, she worked for four years for the American Jersey Cattle Association traveling the U.S. as a type appraiser and area representative.
+For the past two years, Leah has worked within the AI industry and currently serves as U.S. Jersey Marketing Manager with Genex Cooperative.
+Leah also farms with her husband, Jason, in Mineral Point where they have a herd of 125 cows.
+Leah shares that the diversity of courses and networking opportunities in her undergraduate studies built relationships and valuable industry connections that have helped her in her career.

 Agronomy, Ag Business minor, 1998

 Krishona currently works for the University of Minnesota as an equine extension specialist in the Department of Animal Science.
 She insists that CAFES faculty were the key to making campus great!
 She says that Lou Greub, Steve Carlson, Don Taylor, and Lewi May were especially effective and influential professors during her college career.
 She resides in Otsego, Minn., with her husband, Chad and children, Montana and Matalyn.

 Having focused her studies on the dairy management option, Jenni currently works with her husband and his family on their family farm, Diamonds S Farm, and is the owner of Silver Star Jerseys.
 She was also previously employed by Land O'Lakes and the Minnesota Farm Bureau Federation.
 Jenni advises students to get as much out of their coursework as they can, and to take advantage of the opportunities and resources that are open to them during their college years.
 Come with an open mind, she says, you never know what course might change your career path.
 Skiba lives in North Branch, Minn., with her husband and three young children.